hgyxbll/cheat/README.md

 defines both `__BASE_FILE__` and `__FILE__` wrong, then the test suite will be empty.

-The definition should be fed to the compiler manually.
+In that case the definition must be fed to the compiler manually.

 ### 5.6   Debugging